Information for Potential Men of HOPE

 income for the transition.

 •Men of HOPE should not make frivolous or exorbitant purchases.

 Men of HOPE are expected to complete daily chores in and around the house as assigned by the Manager.

 Men of HOPE are expected to give back to the community by participating in community service activities and projects.

 If accepted as a Man of HOPE, third party homeless verification is required.

 •This is a document from a third party certifying that he is indeed homeless.

 •It must include the third party’s name and contact information.

 Attention Mental Health Providers: HOPE Center has NO medical staff.
 Men of HOPE must be both mentally and physically able to fully and independently function on a daily basis.
-Referrals who do not fit this criteria cannot reside at HOPE Center, and transportation back to the medical facility from which a referral came will be the full responsibility of the referring agency.

 Impact West GA